joshuaagbroko/Optimal-Pricing-Strategy-Analysis/README.md

 # 💸 Optimal Pricing Based on Demand Elasticity

 This project analyzes historical sales data to estimate price elasticity of demand for different product categories and recommends optimal pricing strategies to maximize revenue.
-The work combines economic theory with data science techniques and presents results through Python-based modeling and an interactive Tableau dashboard.
+The work combines economic theory with data science techniques and presents results through Python-based modeling.

 ---